- Karen Frost

 Today, the hotel has 86 rooms and six suites.
 I can't tell what the layout was in 1923, nor even where the suites are located nowadays, so I fudged a little and put my characters in the suites, but inventing a floor for them.
 I did my best!

-Leading away from the Luxor Temple is the Avenue of Sphinxes.
-According to this cool website, the avenue originally stretched over one and a half miles (3 km) between the temples of Karnak and Luxor and was used once a year during the Opet festival.
+Fun fact: leading away from the Luxor Temple is the Avenue of Sphinxes.
+According to this cool website, the avenue originally stretched over one and a half miles (3 km) between the temples of Karnak and Luxor (two of the holiest sites in all of ancient Egypt) and was used once a year during the Opet festival.
 Construction of the avenue was begun during the New Kingdom and finished during the rule of Nectanebo I (380-362 BC).
 It was later renovated by Cleopatra.
 Of the 1,350 original sphinx statues, few remain in their entirety.
 Recently, 850 sphinx fragments were discovered along a section of the road.
 Rather than the human headed version of the Sphinx at Giza, these sphinxes have ram heads.

 Finally, in case you wondered what jobs were available to women in America the 1920s, the answer is "basically none."
 So for independent women like Clara and Eliza, their options were limited.
 This is one reason why Clara found herself adrift after the end of Wild West shows in America--who wants to go from being a trick shooter to a telephone operator?